 Tom Decorte is Professor of Criminology and Director of the Institute for Social Drug Research (ISD) at Ghent University (Belgium).
 He is co-founder of the Global Cannabis Cultivation Research Consortium (GCCRC).
 His research interests include patterns of substance use, on the supply side of cannabis markets, and on the implementation of local drug monitoring systems.
 He has been advisor to a range of organizations on policies to improve public health relating to the use of drugs around the world.

-Simon Lenton is a Professor of Criminology and Director of the National Drug Research Institute at Curtin University, Australia, and works part time as a clinical psychologist.
+Simon Lenton is a Professor and Director of the National Drug Research Institute at Curtin University, Australia, and works part time as a clinical psychologist.
 He has published widely on drugs, health and the law and provided advice to a range of government and private organizations on evidence-based drug policy and other drug issues.

 Chris Wilkins is Associate Professor and is the leader of the drug research team at SHORE & Whāriki Research Centre, Massey University, New Zealand.
 He has researched drug trends, drug markets and drug policy change.
 Dr Wilkins has been an invited speaker at international meetings in Europe, the United States and Australia.